ShadeWilson/ihme/README.md

 # Functions for Simplifying Life at IHME
 Functions to improve efficiency, minimize copying/pasting common code, and abstract away unimportant details like exact filepaths.

-Enroute to be made into a simple R package for internal use at IHME.
+A simple R package for internal use at IHME.
 Any feedback you may have would be great!
-[Submit an issue here](https://github.com/ShadeWilson/ihme/issues) or contact me at shadew@uw.edu.
+[Submit any suggestions or issues here](https://github.com/ShadeWilson/ihme/issues) or contact me at shadew@uw.edu.

 ## Installation